Goal-Conditioned Reinforcement Learning from Sub-Optimal Data on Metric Spaces: Appendix

-\textbf{\texttt{Hypermaze}}: Defines a generalization of the classic Grid Maze navigation task.
+\texttt{Hypermaze}: Defines a generalization of the classic Grid Maze navigation task.
 The environment consists of a hypercube of $n$ dimensions of $m$ cells per dimension where every cell can either be empty or wall.
 The agent occupies one cell at a time if it is empty and can translate to adjacent cells if they are not walls.
-The positions of the wall is initialized in an S-like shape similar to Figure~\ref{fig:mazes} when the hypermaze is defined in either 2 or 3 dimensions.
+The positions of the wall are initialized in an S-like shape similar to Figure~\ref{fig:mazes} when the hypermaze is defined in either 2 or 3 dimensions.
 The goal of the environment is to reach a goal placed on the other side of the maze.

-For the results in Figure~\ref{fig:hyper_maze} we fix the maze to be 4 dimensional with 20 cells per dimension.
-We collect the datasets by first training a DQN agent online to solve the task and then collect 3 dataset using an $\epsilon$-greedy policy with $\epsilon$ respectively of values $0.9$, $0.5$ and $0.1$.
+For the results in Figure~\ref{fig:big_results} we fix the maze to be 4 dimensional with 20 cells per dimension.
+We collect the datasets by first training a DQN agent online to solve the task and then collect 3 datasets using an $\epsilon$-greedy policy with $\epsilon$ respectively of values $0.9$ (success rate 2\%), $0.5$ (success rate 60\%) and $0.1$ (success rate 99\%).

 For the sample complexity analysis our method is coupled with a learned transition function to recover the Q estimate.
 We vary the dimensions (from 2 to 5) and the number of cells (from 10 to 50).
 Here the state space is defined as the position of the agent in the maze discretized into cells plus whether there are obstacles or not in the adjacent cells.
 To train the agents, random states and actions are sampled from the environment.
 A reward of 1 is given only if the agent steps into the goal state at the end of the maze.